artvolgin/hh-cv/README.md

-## Skills demanded by the Labor Market and supplied by Russian universities: An investigation
+## Skills demanded by the Labor Market and supplied by Russian universities.

 The World Bank collaboration with HeadHunter.
 Evaluation of university graduates' skills in Russia using a large sample of CV data.